bazel-contrib/rules_nodejs/docs/Built-ins.md

                             the local path to a pre-installed NodeJS runtime.

 If set then also set node_version to the version that of node that is vendored.
-Bazel will automatically turn on features such as --preserve-symlinks-main if they are supported by the node version being used.
                                 </td>
         <td><a href="https://bazel.build/docs/build-ref.html#labels">Label</a></td>
         <td>optional</td>